Birkhoff spectrum for diagonally self-affine sets and digit frequencies for GLS systems with redundancy: Introduction

+Fibrewise results similar in spirit to Theorem~\ref{t:main4} were obtained in \cite{NT}, where the authors study real numbers with a semi-regular continued fraction expansion that satisfies a certain growth condition on its digits.

 The paper is outlined as follows.
-In Section~\ref{s:preliminaries} we provide the necessary preliminaries and prove a general result on diagonally affine IFS's that will then be used to prove Theorem~\ref{t:main2} in Section~\ref{s:fgls}.
-Section~\ref{s:fgls} also contains the Birkhoff spectrum for the digit frequencies in Theorem~\ref{t:main2}, the proof of Theorem~\ref{t:main4} and some examples.
+In Section~\ref{s:preliminaries}, we provide the necessary preliminaries.
+We prove Theorem~\ref{t:main1} in Section~\ref{s:ddaifs}.
+Section~\ref{s:fgls} is devoted to GLS IFSs.
+Here, we show that given a GLS IFS that has $h_e \neq h_{e'}$ whenever $e \neq e'$, all $x \in [0,1]$ have uncountably many expansions of the form \eqref{q:glsifs}.
+We then continue with some results on the spectrum of the Besicovitch-Eggleston sets $F(\bm{\alpha})$ and on the sets $W(\bm{\alpha})$, which will be used in the proof of Theorem~\ref{t:main4}.
+This section also contains the proof of Theorem~\ref{t:main4}.
+Finally, Section~\ref{s:examples} contains some examples.